JasonKYi/blog/posts/the-radon-nikodym-theorem-in-lean.md

-The Radon-Nikodym theorem provides a necessary and sufficient condition for comparing two measures, and allows us (under certain conditions) to express one measure in term of another.
+The Radon-Nikodym theorem provides a necessary and sufficient condition for comparing two measures, and allows us (under certain conditions) to express one measure in terms of another.
-The Radon-Nikodym theorem is an important theorem in measure theory and has a wide range of applications in different fields of mathematics.
+The Radon-Nikodym theorem is an important result in measure theory and has a wide range of applications in different fields of mathematics.
 Most notably, it can be applied in probability theory in the definition of the conditional expectation and in mathematical finance through the Girsanov